keu/docs/guides/custom-xcom-backends.md

 ---
-title: "Custom XCom Backends"
+title: "Custom XCom backends"
-sidebar_label: "Custom XCom Backends"
+sidebar_label: "Custom XCom backends"
 description: "Creating a custom XCom backend with Airflow 2.0."
 id: custom-xcom-backends
 ---

 One of the most significant features in the [Airflow 2.0](https://www.astronomer.io/blog/introducing-airflow-2-0) release was the [TaskFlow API](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html#taskflow-api).
 The TaskFlow API was introduced to solve the challenge of explicitly passing messages between Airflow tasks.
 The TaskFlow API abstracts the task and dependency management layer and improves the experience of working with XComs.

-One of the features of the TaskFlow API that increases the flexibility of XComs is support for a [custom XCom backend](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#custom-xcom-backend).
+As part of this update, support was introduced for configuring [custom XCom backends](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#custom-xcom-backend).
 This means that rather than store XComs in the Airflow metadata database by default, you can push and pull XComs to and from an external system such as Amazon S3, Google Cloud Storage (GCS), or Hadoop Distributed File System (HDFS).
 You can also implement your own serialization and deserialization methods to define how XComs are handled.

 This guide discusses the benefits of using an XCom backend, shows an example of implementing an XCom backend with Airflow S3, and describes how to set this up if you're running Airflow on Astro.